 So my main complaint about the Everist products is actually not about the products themselves, but about the convenience of the packaging.
 (And normally I’m the first to rail against “convenience” taking precedence over sustainability, so I see the irony here.)

-But there are a couple of pretty simple improvements I’d like to see Everist make.
+But there are two pretty simple improvements I’d like to see Everist make:

 So I asked Everist about this, and they said they are working on an option to order without the metal keys.
 (I’ll add any updates here as soon as I have them.)

-While this will, of course, complicate their logistics to get orders out the door, there are tons of companies that already do something similar.
+Of course, this complicates their logistics to get orders out the door, but there are tons of companies that already do something similar.

 by Humankind makes hand sanitizer in aluminum bottles that you can order without the plastic pumps, or order jumbo refill sizes.
 (They’re also on the list of my favorite very small, eco-friendly companies, along with Everist.)

-Noice makes herbal toothpaste in glass bottles that you can reorder without pumps.
+Bite makes my favorite toothpaste tablets in glass jars that you can reorder in paper packets.

 And Earth Harbor just started offering similar pump-free and larger-sized refill options for their natural and organic skincare.